top of page

 Welding is a career in constant demand in a wide variety of industries and Southeast Welding Academy can give you the education you need to get started.

-Welders joins, fabricates, and repairs metal and other weldable material by applying appropriate welding techniques.
-Interprets blueprints, specifications, diagrams or schematics to determine appropriate welding process.
-Inspects completed welds to determine structural soundness.
-May be required to complete an apprenticeship and/or formal training in area of specialty.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
+Welders join, fabricate, and repair metal and other weldable material by applying appropriate welding techniques.
+Interprets blueprints, specifications, diagrams or schematics to determine appropriate welding processes.
+Welders inspect completed welds to determine structural soundness.
+Welders may be required to complete an apprenticeship and/or formal training in area of specialty.
+Welders have knowledge of commonly-used concepts, best practices, and procedures within a particular field.
+A welder relies on instructions and established guidelines to perform the functions of the job.
+Welders work under immediate supervision.
 Primary job functions do not typically require exercising independent judgment.
 Typically reports to a supervisor or manager.

 Look at the earning potential below: